PennLINC/babs/docs/source/preparation_config_yaml_file.rst

 These include example YAML files for:

 * Different BIDS Apps: fMRIPrep, QSIPrep, XCP-D, as well as toy BIDS App, etc.
-* Cases with different input BIDS dataset, including one raw BIDS dataset, one zipped BIDS derivates dataset, and the combination of these two.
+* Cases with different input BIDS datasets, including one raw BIDS dataset, one zipped BIDS derivates dataset, and the combination of these two.
 * Different cluster systems, including SGE and Slurm.